Clear Skin with Chemical Peels from Neutral Bay’s Experts

 At LAB Skin Clinic, Neutral Bay, our advanced and chirally correct range of dermatological chemical skin peels produce immediate and visible improvements.

-Medicalia is a clinical peeling range and the brand that physicians recommend because it’s the best in cosmeceutical skin care.
-The range comprises six revolutionary skin peels of different strengths each addressing an extensive range of skin conditions requiring targeted intensive care and providing dramatic visible results.
+Mesoestetic is a diverse clinical peeling range and the brand that clinicians recommend because it’s the best in cosmeceutical skin care.
+The range comprises six revolutionary skin peels of different strengths – from 10% to 70% – each addressing an extensive range of skin conditions requiring targeted intensive care and providing dramatic visible results.

 Skin peel treatments are recommended to help with:

 - Mild to acute acne

 - Rejuvenating formulas for prematurely aged skin

 Skin peeling treatments are nothing new but the Mesoestetic skin peeling range produces optimal results with minimal side effects.

 Created using the finest ingredients and the most advanced manufacturing processes, Mesoestetic’s innovative delivery systems are what set the line apart from other cosmeceutical lines.

 Certain acids are aggressive on the skin and whilst beneficial as exfoliants they come with inherent risks: redness, dryness, increased sensitivity and swelling to name a few.
 In fact, many skin peels cause the very problems that clients are seeking to combat!